KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 4. Deprecated: Found `require("native-request")` in file `node_helper.js`: Replace it with built-in fetch.
 5. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+6. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-AutoDimmer by Fifteen15Studios](https://github.com/Fifteen15Studios/MMM-AutoDimmer)